For more information about each award see Awards & Accolades – No aspect of this advertisement has been approved by the Supreme Court of New Jersey.

 Section 2.
 Definitions.
 As used in [sections 1 through 12], the following definitions apply:

-(1) “Claim” includes any request or demand for money, property, or services made to an employee, officer, or agent of a governmental entity or to a contractor, grantee, or other recipient, whether under contract or not, if any portion of the money, property, or services requested or demanded issued from, or was provided by, a governmental entity.
+(1) “Claim” includes any request or demand for money, property, or services made to an employee, officer, or agent of a governmental entity or to a contractor, grantee, or other recipients, whether under contract or not, if any portion of the money, property, or services requested or demanded issued from, or was provided by, a governmental entity.

 (2) “Government attorney” means: